LibOps/islandora-microservices/README.md

 Your files must be accessible over the WWW in order to use this.

-You could then remove the crayfish, fits, houdini, hypercube, and homarus services from your ISLE deployment.
+You could then remove the crayfits, fits, houdini, hypercube, and homarus services from your ISLE deployment.
 This should allow you to grant those saved compute resources to other ISLE services.
-One great use of the resource savings would be increasing the number of php-fpm workers on your Islandora Drupal site to take full advantage of the auto scaled derivative generation.
+One great way to reallocate some of those resources would be increasing the number of php-fpm workers on your Islandora Drupal site in order to take full advantage of the auto scaled derivative generation.